-Members of the Oklahoma Soybean Board, Oklahoma Soybean Growers Association, Oklahoma Peanut Commission, and Oklahoma Peanut Growers Association are providing stakeholder input for the soybean and peanut breeding programs.
+Members of the Oklahoma Peanut Commission and Oklahoma Peanut Growers Association are providing stakeholder input for the peanut breeding programs.
 The Oklahoma Alfalfa Hay & Seed Association provides input for the alfalfa-breeding program and for forages.
 Representatives from the Oklahoma Golf Course Superintendents Associations and the U.S. Golf Association provide input for the development of turf bermudagrasses.